firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 The hand-lettered sign hanging in the Crooked Dragon's front window proclaimed that it had the best wide egg noodles in the city of Tsang, which of course must be taken to mean that it had the best wide egg noodles in the world.

-My ship had put in just a few hours previously, and following a few whispers and rumors that I had heard in Hong and a tale that I had from a dead man from Wan, I made my way to Goat and Compass Avenue and from there to the noodle shop under the neat blue awning.
+My ship had put in just a few hours previously and, following a few whispers and rumors that I had heard in Hong and a tale that I had from a dead man from Wan, I made my way to Goat and Compass Avenue and from there to the noodle shop under the neat blue awning.

 "Ah, good evening, good evening, miss!
 Come in from the wet before you drown on dry land," said the proprietor, popping out from behind the curtain.
 He was a round man with long whiskers that made him look like a canny old catfish, and there was a beaten metal ladle hanging from the rope that served as his belt.